TheWall-buzz/TheWall/NOTES.md

   - Receive SOL to TheWall account when adding a Wall
   - Receive SOL to the Wall owner when adding a Brick
 - Deploy to Vercel

+mpl_token_metadata/digitalAsset.d.ts
+/**
+* Fetches all digital assets from a verified collection.
+This does not work on older nfts that do not have a tokenStandard set.
+  */
+  export declare function fetchAllDigitalAssetByVerifiedCollection(context: Pick<Context, 'rpc' | 'eddsa' | 'programs'>, collectionAddress: PublicKey, options?: RpcGetAccountsOptions): Promise<DigitalAsset[]>;